When uncertainty becomes a management condition

 A related point is made in another HBR article about “learning from the future.”
 Here, foresight is described not as a way of predicting what is to come, but as a way of opening oneself up to multiple possible futures—and thus becoming better at acting today and responding when something unexpected happens.

-It has been exciting to see management teams let go of their ambition to have all the answers in advance – and to experience how this changes the nature of the conversation.
-There is now room to talk more openly about doubts, dilemmas, and disagreements.
-And it becomes clearer what assumptions people are actually basing their decisions on.
+It has been truly interesting to see leadership teams let go of the expectation that they must have all the answers in advance—and to observe how the nature of the conversation changes.
+This creates space to speak more openly about doubts, dilemmas, and disagreements.
+And it becomes clearer which assumptions people are actually basing their decisions on.

 My role has never been to present answers about the future.
 Rather, it has been to create space for conversations that groups otherwise don't have time for in their busy everyday lives – and to help them give shape to their uncertainty so that it can be worked with instead of becoming something they try to push away.